djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 \{(1.2,3.0),(2.5,7.1),(4.8,4.4),(6.3,8.2),(8.1,2.7)\}.
 $$

-Unlike ordinary regression, there is no fixed set of sites at which the response is measured.
+Unlike ordinary regression, there is no fixed set of sites where a response is measured.

-The locations themselves are the outcome.
+The event locations themselves are the outcome.

 ![A point pattern inside an observation window](../../assets/spatial_statistics/point_processes/01_point_pattern_basics.png)

 ### Why the observation window matters

-A point pattern has meaning only relative to a region in which events could have been observed.
+A point pattern has meaning only relative to the region in which events could have been observed.

 That region is the **observation window** $W$.